void0x14/System-Hardening-Protocol/README.md

 - [ ] Accessibility (A11Y) improvements
 - [ ] PWA support for mobile installation
+- [ ] In-depth maintenance regarding hardcode string expressions + route, target etc. everything will be changeable, not fixed.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for how to get involved.